 Summary: Using Your Checklist

 For first time realtors or investors looking to make sure this listing is perfect, our real estate listing checklist covers the basics for listing any property.
 While markets and properties will differ, it’s a great tool to ensure that the agent and the investor are on the same page of listing a property.
+Agents can get more advice on how to build their business with investors here.

 As real estate investors, we know how important it is to have every flip go to plan.
 Prime Plus Mortgages, a hard money lender in Phoenix, makes it quick and easy to get approved for your investments, so you don’t have to wait to flip.
 You can use our free Home Rehab Valuator to estimate the rehab projects for your investment properties!
 Get It For Free Here!